christosgalano/christosgalano.github.io/_posts/2026-08-10-protocol-buffers.md

 First, we create a new composer and a new song.
 Then, we encode the song using protobuf and write it to a file.
 We also encode the song using JSON for comparison and write it to a file.
 Finally, we read the protobuf file, decode it, and print the decoded song.

+Notice that we build `Bach` and `Chaconne` with plain struct literals, setting fields like `Name` directly.
+That's the classic "open struct" API, and it's still what proto3 gives you by default.
+Go's protobuf library introduced an [Opaque API](https://go.dev/blog/protobuf-opaque) in late 2024, which hides struct fields behind `Get`/`Set`/`Has`/`Clear` accessors instead.
+It only activates if you opt in through editions, so nothing here changes: direct field access remains fully valid.

 Here is the hexadecimal comparison between the protobuf and JSON encodings:

 ![hex-output](/assets/images/demos/protobuf/hex-output.webp)